TanguyAndreani/dragonruby-install/README.md

 does that by default.)
 It produces binaries for Linux, Windows, Mac, and even for web browsers and the Pi.

+If you just want to run a game to see if it's really works, go check the [first example](#first-example).

 ## How to run games from sources?

 First you have to download DragonRuby.
 Then you should have access to an archive named